ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/enacfire-e18-wireless-headphones.markdown

   \ wireless audio products and build a totally wireless lifestyle!
 You don’t need\
   \ any skills to use E18 true wireless earbuds.
 They are easy to connect as they\
   \ are available for a connection whenever they are on unlike the traditional earbuds\
-  \ which you have to click the power button to have them ready for connection.</p>\r\
+  \ which you have to click the power button to have them ready for connection.</p>\n\
-  \n<p>A true and revolutionary wireless experience!
+  <p>A true and revolutionary wireless experience!
 If you can’t wait to listen your\
   \ favourite tunes anywhere, enter the form below for a chance to win and they could\
-  \ be yours!</p>"
+  \ be yours!</p>\n"
 entry-title: "Win EnacFire E18 Wireless Headphones!"
-entry-content: "Enter the draw to win EnacFire E18 Wireless Headphones by completing\
+entry-content: "<p>Enter the draw to win EnacFire E18 Wireless Headphones by completing\
-  \ the form below before 23:59 on 17th of November 2018."
+  \ the form below before 23:59 on 17th of November 2018.</p>\n"
 has-winner: false
 prize-description: "EnacFire E18 Wireless Headphones.\r\n\r\nAvailable for: iPhone\
   \ X 8 7 7plus 6 6 plus 6s 6s plus 5s 5c 5 SE ipod ipad iPhone; iPad Pro,iPad Air\